We don't put anything into our soap that shouldn't go into our Lake.

 These are the chemicals that make commercial soaps soapy and foamy.
 But they irritate a lot of us.
 The lather in our soap comes from the blend of oils and butter we use.

 You will not see scents like "linen" and "rain" from the Kelleys Island Soap Co.
 That's because the only way to get those scents is by adding synthetic fragrance oils.
 We only use natural fragrances and essential oils.
 In our own experiences, synthetic fragrances make us itchy and give us headaches.

 These may or may not be listed as ingredients on your favorite commercial soap.
 According to some research, some synthetic colors are suspected to be a human carcinogen, a skin irritant, and linked to ADHD in children.
 When used, they make soaps colorful and pretty, but we don't think it's worth it.

 Triclosan is an ingredient in antibacterial soap products.
 Problem is, some recent studies suggest this stuff promotes the growth of antibiotic-resistant bacteria.
 Worse, they say it makes dioxin, which is (A) a carcinogen, and (B) an ingredient in Agent Orange.
 They've been called "known endocrine disruptor."
 Sounds bad.
 Plus, you do not need Triclosan in soap to kill bacteria and viruses.
 Studies show that cleaning your hands for 30 seconds old-fashioned soap is just as effective as using antibacterial products.

 We don't use Phthalates.

 Commercial soap companies add phthalates to soap to change its texture.
 Some studies have linked them to reproductive difficulties.
 One study even tied phthalates to increased obesity.

 So can I still get clean with your soap?

 You sure can.
 Simplify your life.
-You don't need all of that stuff with you in your shower.
-You don't need it on your body.
+We do not need all of that stuff with us in our showers.
+We don't need it on our bodies.
 We don't need it in our sewers and in the lake.
 Use soap that is fresh and natural.